- Jill Sims

 Facilitating Student Connections

-Learners can be guided to reflect and connect by being asked to choose to create products such as graphs, sculptures, diagrams, recordings, events, magazine articles, poems, cartoons, or plays, to further process their thinking on the topic under examination.
+Ask learners to choose to create products such as graphs, sculptures, diagrams, recordings, events, magazine articles, poems, cartoons, or plays, to further process their thinking on the topic under examination.

 Facilitating Student Connections